IceHe/lib/mac/setup-guide.md

 1. Get the proxy service

-    How to :
+    How to get :

-    - A. BUY / RENT - recommended
+    - A. BUY - recommended
     - B. Build it yourself

     NOTE :
-    Because the valid ways to establish stable Internet connections may change often, RECOMMEND to search them on the Internet when you need
+    Because the valid methods to build a stable network proxy may change often, RECOMMEND to search the new methods on the Internet when you need

 1. Get the proxy configurations from the proxy service